Hastings Legal Privacy Statement

 If another solicitor or organisation acting for you has provided your personal data in the course of a transaction with us on behalf of a client for whom we act.

 Our Lawful Basis for Processing your personal data is the Legitimate Interests of this firm and its clients to properly and lawfully represent our clients’ interests.
 This Lawful Basis for Processing also applied to personal data of individuals who have no connection with our firm where our clients instruct us to carry out such processing.
-Examples of such individuals are beneficiaries named in a Will, the Defender who we are instructed to sue, or a witness in a court action.
-This list is not exhaustive and there are many other instances where we will be required to process personal data as instructed by our clients.
+Examples of such individuals are those people who contact us to enquire about property we are selling or letting or tenants who occupy property where we act on behalf of the landlord.

 Any data of this nature held in paper files, is held in secure filing cabinets within our offices which are locked and alarmed when unoccupied.